-(a) These specifications have been prepared on the basis that they will produce passenger cars suitable for use with cars of all types of construction now in service and built in accordance with Railway Mail Service Specifications, with the result that new and existing cars will satisfactorily operate together with maximum protection under all conditions of service.
-These specifications provide that static end loading shall be applied through center line of draft but must not be construed as requiring the application of end loading on the center line of draft of existing cars constructed to Railway Mail Service Specifications.

-(b) These specifications shall cover all new passenger equipment cars to operate in trains of over 600,000 pounds light weight.
+- (a) These specifications have been prepared on the basis that they will produce passenger cars suitable for use with cars of all types of construction now in service and built in accordance with Railway Mail Service Specifications, with the result that new and existing cars will satisfactorily operate together with maximum protection under all conditions of service.
+These specifications provide that static end loading shall be applied through center line of draft but must not be construed as requiring the application of end loading on the center line of draft of existing cars constructed to Railway Mail Service Specifications. - (b) These specifications shall cover all new passenger equipment cars to operate in trains of over 600,000 pounds light weight.

-Section 2-Materials

-(a) All strength members of cars shall be of all-metal construction.

-(b) Where steel is specified, other approved materials producing equivalent strength of design may be used.

-(c) Where "approved materials" are referred to in this specification, it shall be understood same refers to Association American Railroads' standards or equivalent.

-(d) Castings may be used as parts of the strength members.
-Such castings having a carbon content of .25% and over must be annealed.

-(e) Where built-up welded metal parts are substituted in place of castings the unit is to be stress relieved before application.

-(f) Any structural material in which the yield strength exceeds 80% of the tensile strength shall not be used.

-Section 3-Workmanship
+SECTION 2-MATERIALS

+- (a) All strength members of cars shall be of all-metal construction. - (b) Where steel is specified, other approved materials producing equivalent strength of design may be used. - (c) Where "approved materials" are referred to in this specification, it shall be understood same refers to Association American Railroads' standards or equivalent. - (d) Castings may be used as parts of the strength members.
+Such castings having a carbon content of .25% and over must be annealed. - (e) Where built-up welded metal parts are substituted in place of castings the unit is to be stress relieved before application. - (f) Any structural material in which the yield strength exceeds 80% of the tensile strength shall not be used except structural material not meeting this criterion and approved by the A.A.R.
+Committee on Freight and Passenger Car Construction may be used.

+SECTION 3-WORKMANSHIP